RichardHightower/datarepo/README.md

 One jar to rule them all.
 I plan on DataRepo being one jar file.
-So if I decide to use RadixTree or Guava, I will likely fork them and put them under org.datarepo.
-Example: org.datarepo.borrowed.com.google.common.cache.Cache.java.
+So if I decide to use RadixTree or Guava, I will likely fork them and put them under org.boon.
+Example: org.boon.borrowed.com.google.common.cache.Cache.java.
 I will also strip them of any features that I don't plan on using.
 My goal is for DataRepo to be one single, well tested library not a library that depends on five libraries that depend on five libraries, ad infintum.
 I view caching and RadixTree as